LordPixma/c360/services/api-worker/README.md

 - 0004_user_password.sql: Adds nullable `password_hash` and `password_salt`.
 - Backfill existing users with passwords before enabling strict auth.
 - 0005_enforce_password_not_null.sql: Recreates `users` with NOT NULL constraints for password fields.

+Testing (Workers pool):
+- Tests run inside the Cloudflare Workers runtime using `@cloudflare/vitest-pool-workers` (see `vitest.config.ts`).
+- Run tests:
+	- `npm test --silent` (CI-style)
+	- `npm run test:watch` (local watch mode)
+- Mocks: unit tests use a `MockD1` and a Map-backed KV to avoid real bindings.
+- Notes:
+	- The legacy Miniflare D1 beta warning is gone with the Workers pool.
+	- On Windows you may see temporary Miniflare cache cleanup EBUSY messages at shutdown; they are harmless.